sammosummo/sammosummo.github.io/_posts/2018-02-10-heritability.md

 H^2 = \frac{\sigma^2_\textrm{G}}{\sigma^2_\textrm{P}}
 $$

 This is also called *broad-sense heritability*.
-Another kind of heritability, or *narrow-sense heritability*, is defined as the proportion of the phenotypic variance that is explained by additive genetic factors (i.e., ignoring dominance and epistasis):
+Another kind of heritability, *narrow-sense heritability*, is defined as the proportion of the phenotypic variance that is explained by additive genetic factors (i.e., ignoring dominance and epistasis):

 $$
 h^2 = \frac{\sigma^2_\textrm{A}}{\sigma^2_\textrm{P}}